xJinoJose/flashcard-o-matic/README.md

 ![Home Page](./images/home-screen.png)

-- **Create Deck**: prompts user to enter the deck name and description.
+- **Create Deck**: prompts the user to enter the deck name and description.
 - **Decks**: display the decks.
 - **View**: shows the deck information and the cards in that deck.
 - **Study**: direct the users to an study session using the deck's flashcards.